 When failing to change is more painful than all the other options.

 Leverage must be immediate.
 Immediate pleasure for changing now and immediate pain for not changing now.

-But if your health becomes too critical, or if someone you love deeply hates cigarettes… now you start getting a leverage.
+But if your health becomes too critical, or if someone you love deeply hates cigarettes… Now you start getting leverage.

 How do you know what’s the leverage?
 You try different things.

 And if you know what their 2 biggest needs are, then you know where to look for.

 Sometimes the trigger can be physical, example of stopping smoking by giving pain every time someone lights a cigarette.
 You can easily get to change someone with that kind of leverage.

 But those people then take up eating or something else (later on this later on)